ibexa/documentation-developer/docs/cdp/cdp_installation.md

 composer require ibexa/cdp
 ```

-Flex will install and activate the package.
+Flex installs and activates the package.
-After an installation process is finished, go to `config/packages/security.yaml`
-and uncomment `ibexa_cdp` rule.
+After an installation process is finished, go to `config/packages/security.yaml` and uncomment `ibexa_cdp` rule.

 ```yaml
 ibexa_cdp: